How to access and use the dedicated TCGA controlled-access data workspaces on Terra.

 How to access TCGA Controlled Data workspaces

-To use TCGA Controlled Data in Terra, you must:
+To use TCGA Controlled Data in Terra, you must follow two steps.

 For instructions on how to set up an eRA Commons or NIH account with dbGaP authorization, follow this link.

 Step 2.
 Link to your eRA Commons/NIH Account and the NCI CRDC Framework Services

 2.1.
 Go to your Profile page by selecting the main menu icon in the top left from any page in Terra

 2.2.
 Log in with your NIH credentials

 Screenshot of linked NIH account